SergiiGlad/kubernetes/Description.md

 ``` $ kubectl port-forward po kuard 8080:8080 ```

+If your cluster in the cloud sameplace, you can use SSh tunneling with something like this:

+	ssh <kube node> -L 8081:localhost:8080

+	curl localhost:8081

 #### Getting more info with Logs

 ``` $ kubectl logs kuard ```